All about Filipino volleyball player Alyssa Valdez

 Post-Ateneo, Valdez has made it into multiple pro teams, from the Smart–Maynilad Net Spikers in 2013 to the PLDT Ultra Fast Hitters in 2015 to the BaliPure Purest Water Defenders, Bureau of Customs Transformers, and her current team, the Creamline Cool Smashers.

-For a period of time, she even played for teams abroad – including Thai team 3BB Nakornnont and Taiwanese team Attack Line in 2017.
-She was the Thai team’s first Filipino player, and got the chance to play alongside Thai national team players during her stint there.
+For some time, she even played for teams abroad – including Thai team 3BB Nakornnont and Taiwanese team Attack Line in 2017.
+She was the Thai team’s first Filipino player and got the chance to play alongside Thai national team players during her stint there.

 Before joining these pro teams, although she had previously won UAAP Season 78’s Most Valuable Player title, her team did not win the championship in her final school year.
 According to the TieBreaker Times, this had fuelled her to expose herself to a new playing environment in Thailand.